mqqz/fatoora-rs/docs/reference/invoice-model.md

 Core data types for building invoices.

 ## Builders and views
-- `RequiredInvoiceFields` holds the minimum set of inputs needed to build an invoice (type, IDs, timestamps, currency, previous hash, counter, seller, line items, payment means, VAT category).
+- `InvoiceBuilder` starts with the invoice type and uses setters to supply required fields (IDs, timestamps, currency, previous hash, counter, seller, line items, payment means, VAT category).
-- `InvoiceBuilder` lets you add optional fields (buyer, note, allowance/charge, flags) and then `build()` a validated invoice.
+  It then `build()`s a validated invoice.
 - `FinalizedInvoice` stores validated invoice data plus computed totals and supports hashing and XML serialization.
 - `SignedInvoice` wraps a finalized invoice with signed XML, QR payload, and signature metadata.